Skip to content

 Once your practice test is built, configured, and previewed, the final step is getting it into your students' hands.
 EdisonOS gives you a clean, two-step assignment flow where you can control attempt limits, access windows, resume permissions, timer settings, and review visibility all before deciding exactly who receives the test.

-You can assign any practice test from My Library (your own tests) or directly from the EdisonOS Library (pre-built, ready-to-use tests).
-The assignment flow is identical for both.
+You can assign any tests from My Library that has been published (your own tests) or directly from the EdisonOS Library (pre-built, ready-to-use tests)

 Step 1 - Find the Test and Click Assign